dubikan/GetCleanProj/codebook.md

 * fBodyAccJerk-XYZ
 * fBodyGyro-XYZ
 * fBodyAccMag
-* fBodyBodyAccJerkMag
+* fBodyAccJerkMag
-* fBodyBodyGyroMag
+* fBodyGyroMag
-* fBodyBodyGyroJerkMag
+* fBodyGyroJerkMag

 The set of variables that were estimated from these signals are: